Suryaprakash1657/ecomerce1/README.md

 ## Milestone 26
 - created an endpoint that recieves the user mail
 - created an backend endpoint that helps in getting the order of user

+## Milestone 27
+- Created my-orders page
+-  Displayed all the user orders

+## Milestone 28
+- created an endpoint that will receive the order-id
+- Got the order using the id and marked the status and cancled save

+## Milestone 29
+- Created radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.